hawleyfarm/hawleyfarm.github.com/content/blog/march-2019.md

 The farm yard manure that has gatherd over the winter from the cattle is being spread over the fields as this is a good natural fertilizer to feed the ground so a good crop of grass will grow in the spring.

 We will wait for the Blackthorn to come out in flower before we are sure winter is over….

+As expected the blackthorn came out in flower and back came the winter with cold winds, this lasted into the start of April.